GrandeurHammers/Conquest/README.md

 Installation
 ----------
-The `lobby.owcs` contains custom game settings that can be copied and pasted into a Custom Game by the host by doing the following:
-- Copy the contents of `lobby.owcs`
-- Open the Settings of the custom game
-- Click the orange paste icon

-Alternatively, the latest Workshop code can be found [at this link](https://workshop.codes/conquest)
+The latest lobby import code can be found [at this link](https://workshop.codes/conquest).

-*Note: `lobby.owcs` is the latest compiled version of the branch it is in.*
+*Note: `lobby.owcs` is deprecated and is not guaranteed to be up to date.*

 Local Compilation
 ------